Diablo IV is a return to form for Blizzard, but how long they can maintain that form remains to be seen.

 The following peripherals are officially supported:

-Diablo IV is rated PEGI 18+ and contains the following:
+Diablo IV is rated PEGI 18+ and contains:

 Diablo IV is an excellent game that will be sure to please fans of older Diablo titles and longtime Diablo III players.
 With abundant content at launch and more in the following weeks and months, Diablo IV has enough content to keep even the most dedicated gamer sated.